rinaldilucas/mean-task-manager/README.md

 </div>

 I built this project to make a cool template for those who wants to learn the MEAN stack.
-If this repository helped you, don't hesitate to leave a star!<br><br>It has really cool features like:
+If this repository helped you, don't hesitate to leave a star!

-Built with using yarn, with
+Here are some of the features:

 ### Backend